duckdb/duckdb-web/docs/sql/statements/create_type.md

 title: Create Type
 railroad: statements/createtype.js
 ---

-The `CREATE Type` statement defines a new type in the catalog.
+The `CREATE TYPE` statement defines a new type in the catalog.

 ### Examples